Stay Safe East Supports Disabled Survivors of Abuse

-Stay Safe East is a unique user-led organisation run by disabled people, providing specialist and holistic advocacy and support services to disabled people from diverse communities in East London (currently Waltham Forest and Newham) who are victims/survivors of domestic or sexual violence, hate crime, harassment and other forms of abuse.
-We currently have two vacancies for a Case Work Coordinator and a sessional worker working with disabled people targeted by gangs and others.
-For more details see our current vacancies section.
+Stay Safe East is a unique user-led organisation run by disabled people, providing specialist and holistic advocacy and support services to disabled people from diverse communities in London who are victims/survivors of domestic or sexual violence, hate crime, harassment and other forms of abuse.

 Stay Safe East works to tackle violence and abuse against disabled and Deaf people, including:

 Domestic violence by partners, family members, or by paid or unpaid carers

 Human rights abuses in residential care or supported housing